VirtusLab/graphbuddy/README.md

 <table>
   <tr>
     <td>Graph highlighting</td>
-    <td>By clicking on nodes or edges, graph will highlight corresponding nodes and edges</td>
+    <td>By clicking on nodes or edges, the graph will highlight corresponding nodes and edges</td>
   </tr>
   <tr>
      <td>Graph data styles</td>